chrisvander/schedj-frontend/README.md

 ## Installation
 We use the Expo SDK currently.
 Make sure you have the latest version of [node.js](https://nodejs.org/en/) installed on your computer.
 Then, open a terminal and browse to your working directory, and run the following:
 ```
-npm install -g expo-cli
 git clone https://github.com/Schedj/schedj-frontend
 cd schedj-frontend
 npm install
 ```
-This will install the Expo CLI, p
+This will install the Expo CLI.
+Check out the docs for Expo [here](https://expo.io/tools).

 Before running, we need to go into `env.js` and change the `server_ip` section to your computer's [public ip](https://www.whatismyip.com/what-is-my-public-ip-address/) (IPv4).
 This can be found in a number of ways.
 Setting `local` to true works for on-device emulators (such as macOS's Simulator or the Android Emulator).
 ```
 export default {